 Before you go for medications or expert opinion, you can try a couple of these simple home remedies to help you reduce the congestion in your face.

 - Steaming – While research needs to be done to see the effect of steaming in unclogging your pores, enthusiasts swear by it.
 You can take a towel and dip it in lukewarm water with your favorite herb and you might see some surprising results.
+However, this method is not suggested for acne-prone skin as it may irritate it and cause pigmentation.

 - Apply aloe vera gel or cream – Aloe vera has been used by ayurvedic healers for their medicinal properties (5).
 A study was conducted to see the effectiveness of aloe vera gel on patients with mild to moderate acne.
 The patients reported a significant reduction in their inflammatory lesions (6).
 You can apply aloe vera gel or cream after cleaning your face to keep your skin shiny and smooth.
+Do a patch test before application.

 When To See A Doctor